Careers360 Logo

 Answer:

 Hydrogen is an excellent source of energy.
 It can be alternate only used as fuel to empower automobiles and generate nuclear energy.
-It is looked at as a possible option and economy are the run using Hydrogen as a fuel can be called as a hydrogen economy.
+It is looked at as a possible option and an economy run using Hydrogen as a fuel can be called as a hydrogen economy.

 If Hydrogen is combusted, then it produces water and is not polluting for the environment.